Everything Is Working

 Governance Framework

-Installed a repeatable review structure tied to vesting cycles and tax years.
+A repeatable review structure was installed around vesting cycles and tax years.
 Compensation volatility no longer dictated urgency.
 Process did.

 Structural Outcomes